 702.16n Some Auras both give the enchanted creature protection from a quality and say “this effect doesn’t remove” either that specific Aura or all Auras.
 This means that the specified Auras aren’t put into their owners’ graveyards as a state-based action.
 If the creature has other instances of protection from the same quality, those instances affect Auras as normal.

 702.16p One Aura (Benevolent Blessing) gives the enchanted creature protection from a quality and says the effect doesn’t remove certain permanents that are “already attached to” that creature.
-This means that any objects with the stated quality that are attached to that creature at the moment the protection effect starts to apply (including the Aura giving the permanent protection) aren’t put into their owners’ graveyards as a state-based action.
+This means that, when the protection effect starts to apply, any objects with the stated quality that are already attached to that creature (including the Aura giving that creature protection) will not be put into their owners’ graveyards as a state-based action.
 Other permanents with the stated quality can’t become attached to the creature.
 If the creature has other instances of protection from the same quality, those instances affect attached permanents as normal.

 702.17.
 Reach